ajsf/Instrutune/README.md

 * Cello
 * Chromatic

 The tuner allows you to adjust the middle A frequency, allowing you to tune to A = 432 Hz and other tunings.
+The app also has a feature that allows you to create custom tunings.
+[Download the beta version on Google Play.](https://play.google.com/store/apps/details?id=tech.ajsf.instrutune)

 ![Screenshot](./.github/screenshot1.png)&nbsp;&nbsp;&nbsp;&nbsp;![Screenshot](./.github/screenshot2.png)